-The Departmental Records Officer (DRO) is a mandatory role appointed within Cyber Security and Information Risks (CSIR), who reports to the Senior Information Risk Owner (SIRO).
+The Departmental Records Officer (DRO) is a mandatory role appointed within Chief Digital and Information Officer Group (CDIO), who reports to the Senior Information Risk Owner (SIRO).
 The DRO is accountable for maintaining effective and efficient record keeping procedures in HMRC.

 HMRC is responsible for transferring records selected for permanent preservation to The National Archives and other places of deposit.
 Lines of business are accountable for the management and disposal of all other records that they create.
 Our Estates directorate supports lines of business by managing HMRC’s outsourced paper records centres.
 Corporate Communications are responsible for HMRC’s internet and intranet governance.

 Within lines of business, day-to-day responsibilities for Information and Records Management will be delegated by director generals appointed as information asset owners to information specialists within each directorate.

 Public requests for HMRC information must be actioned by lines of business in accordance with relevant legislation.